dreyacosta/pager/README.md

 - CI with Travis or GitHub actions

 ### Additional comments
 - Typescript would be a better choice.
-Having types and clear interfaces provides clarity about what is everything in the code.
+Having types and clear interfaces provides clarity about the different parts of the code.
 I didn't use it because I'll need a few more days to be familiared with it
 - Review code consistency and simmetry.
 I'd like to spend a few more time reviewing the naming, that objects of the same type follow the same interface, and that tests structure is the same (setup, give, when, then)